Attorney General (Maldives)

-Attorney General of the Maldives was introduced in 1932 under Sultun Muhammad Shamsuddeen III.
+The position of Attorney General of the Maldives was created in 1932 under Sultan Muhammad Shamsuddeen III.
 It is responsible in upholding the law within a secure and a peace environment and defend the public interest.
 He is also designated as a member of the Cabinet of the Maldives.

-The Attorney General office became part of Ministry of Law and Gender after the establishment in 2013 and Mohamed Anil became Minister of Law and Gender.
+From 2014 to 2016, the Attorney General's office was part of the Ministry of Law and Gender, with Attorney General Mohamed Anil in charge of the ministry.

-Azima Shukoor was the longest serving Attorney General and there has been 8 Attorneys General between 1993 and 2017.
+Azima Shukoor was the longest serving Attorney General since 1993.